-Securing approval to sell TechnegasTM in the US market remains the most significant near term business opportunity for Cyclopharm.
-The Company met with the USFDA in late January 2022 and remains highly confident the requested information to support the approval process will be submitted in Q3 2022.
+Securing approval to sell Technegas[TM] in the US market remains the most significant near term business opportunity for Cyclopharm.
+The Company met with the USFDA in late January 2022 to progress the delivery of the final information required prior to a decision on approving Technegas[TM] for sale in the US being taken.
+The additional information request from the USFDA does not relate to the demonstrated efficacy and safety of Technegas[TM].

+Cyclopharm is highly confident the work undertaken and the continuing and significant engagement with the regulator to date, will allow the company to submit the requested information to support the approval process in Q3 2022.
 Cyclopharm is continuing its preparations for a rapid entry into the US market, including building our inventory and sales capabilities and infrastructure.
 USFDA approval is expected to be secured within 6 months of submission of the requested additional information.

-Cyclopharm is also progressing the Company's 'Beyond PE' strategy with multiple studies underway to demonstrate Technegas'TM potential as diagnostic tools that can be deployed in the treatment of conditions beyond Pulmonary Embolism, in particular Chronic Obstructive Pulmonary Disease (COPD).
-Cyclopharm's view is our 'Beyond PE' initiatives have the potential to significantly expand Technegas'TM revenue and profitability over the medium to longer term in indications valued at US \$900 million per annum.
-In 2021, we invested \$0.21 million in progress payments in 'Beyond PE' trials, which follows on from \$0.17 million in 2020.
+Cyclopharm is also progressing the Company's Beyond PE strategy with multiple studies underway to demonstrate Technegas'TM potential as diagnostic tools that can be deployed in the treatment of conditions beyond Pulmonary Embolism, in particular Chronic Obstructive Pulmonary Disease (COPD).
+Cyclopharm's view is our Beyond PE initiatives, which address respiratory disease states other than Pulmonary Embolism, have the potential to significantly expand Technegas'TM revenue and profitability over the medium to longer term in indications valued at US \$900 million per annum.
+In 2021, we invested \$0.21 million in progress payments in Beyond PE trials, which follows on from \$0.17 million in 2020.

 The company's balance sheet is strong, reflecting ongoing operations performance and the completion of a highly successful institutional placement and retail share purchase plan (SPP) in early 2021, that raised \$33.0 million.
-The company will use this new capital to support the rapid USA commercialisation of TechnegasTM and to selectively support the 'Beyond PE' strategy.
+The company will use this new capital to support the rapid USA commercialisation of TechnegasTM and to selectively support the Beyond PE strategy designed to allow Cyclopharm to access new larger growth opportunities for TechnegasTM.